Skip to content

 Quality vs quantity?

 Both matter.
 Quantity: 7-9 hours optimal for most adults (some need 6, few thrive on 9).
 Quality: deep sleep stages most restorative, fragmented sleep less valuable than continuous.
 Sleep tracking apps/wearables (Oura ring, Whoop) help diagnose.
-Sleep study (200 public healthcare, 500-1,500 private) for serious issues like apnea.
+Sleep study (200 the universal healthcare system, 500-1,500 private) for serious issues like apnea.

 Related Calculators